 A summary of the Statement of Investment Principles is available on our website www.nespf.org.uk.
 A full version of the Statement of Investment Principles is available on request from Director of Resources, Aberdeen City Council, Resources, Level 1 West, Business Hub 7, Marischal College, Broad Street, Aberdeen, AB10 1AB.

-The Statement of Investment Principles is reviewed on an annual basis by the Pensions Committee and following any
+The Statement of Investment Principles is reviewed on an annual basis by the Pensions Committee and following any change to the investment strategies of the Pension Fund.

 Note 28: Critical Judgements in applying Accounting Policies